 The life-size sculpture depicts a scene from the second book of Vergil's Aeneid, in which the hero Aeneas escapes from Troy with his father Anchises and his son Ascanius.
-Aeneas shoulders his frail father, who carries two small statues, the penates, the gods of a Roman household.
+Aeneas shoulders his frail father, who carries two small statues, the penates (household gods).

 Search Walks in Rome: